| Lesson 4 || SQL-92 |

-Introduction to SQL-92?
+Introduction to SQL-92

 With all the power of the Structured Query Language to retrieve information, several key software vendors figured out that it would be smart to use this approach for queries.

 It quickly became apparent that a standards committee was needed to determine what the standard is and how to apply it.

 The ANSI standards group is charged with standardizing the language elements that make up SQL.